 - 2. Define a max.
 16-digit character string comprising numbers, letters and special characters as the access code. - 3.
-Enter the access code again in the Confirm access code parameter (→ 🗎 115) to confirm the code. - ← The 🖻-symbol appears in front of all write-protected parameters.
+Enter the access code again in the Confirm access code parameter (→ 🗎 115) to confirm the code.

 The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view.
 The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.